 Every year Rosa travels back to her second home in Rwanda to facilitate the construction of new houses.
 The reunion between Rosa and Solome is always joyous and heartfelt, as a special bond has developed between them over the years.
 Solome has turned her house into a home and even has an extensive vegetable garden with fruit trees.

 Today, Solome’s daughters are thriving.
-Emerance is married and a primary school teacher.
-Gentille is also married and recently gave birth to her first child.
-Jeanette and Joyce still live at home while attending secondary school and Solome works as seamstress to help support her family.
-Little did they know more houses would be constructed and a community of Inshuti would soon be built around them
+Emerance is a primary school teacher, married, and a mother.
+With the birth of baby Jessica, Gentille's child, the next generation begins living in Inshuti houses.
+Jeanette and Joyce also live at home while attending secondary school.
+Solome continues to work as a seamstress to help support her family.
+Little did they all know more houses would be built, and a community of Inshuti would grow around them.